Women Shepherds, Pastors and Teachers:

 Judges 4:16-24, KJV

 Following the death of Sisera by the hand of Jael, in Judges chapter five we discover Deborah and Barak rejoicing together as they sing their song of praise and victory to the Lord.
 What is interesting to note here, is that even before Barak went to fight against Sisera and his army, Deborah told him that while he would be victorious in battle, Sisera would be defeated by a woman.
-Consider the following verses:
+Consider the following group of verses:

 "And I will draw unto thee to the river Kishon Sisera, the captain of Jabin's army, with his chariots and his multitude; and I will deliver him into thine hand.
 And Barak said unto her, If thou wilt go with me, then I will go: but if thou wilt not go with me, then I will not go.
 And she said, I will surely go with thee: notwithstanding the journey that thou takest shall not be for thine honour; for the LORD shall sell Sisera into the hand of a woman.
 And Deborah arose, and went with Barak to Kedesh."